 Provider-based billing is a type of billing for services provided in a clinic or department which is considered to be part of the hospital.
 This is often the case with large health care systems.
 Clinics located several miles away from the main hospital campus may be considered part of the hospital.
 Even though you’re seeing your regular physician in a clinic setting and not actually “hospitalized,” your visit is billed under the hospital rather than the physician’s office.

-Affected patients will begin seeing a statement with charges split apart for each visit – one charge will be a professional fee (clinic charge) and the other a technical fee (hospital charge).
+Affected patients see a statement with charges split apart for each visit – one charge will be a professional fee (clinic charge) and the other a technical fee (hospital charge).
 The combined total charge is the same, but the components are split apart.
 Depending on specific insurance coverage, it is possible that some benefits may differ for these services and procedures.
 Some patients may have to pay a higher cost because a portion of the billed service is being charged as a hospital charge.
 The increase in cost is a result of the health plan’s co-insurance and deductible (not an increase in actual fees).
 Patients with a supplement plan are not likely to see much change.

 This is the national model of practice for large, health care networks where the hospital owns space and employs support staff who assist with patient care.
-It has been adopted by many medical centers, both locally and across the country.
+It is used by many medical centers, both locally and across the country.
 This benefits patients as all departments of the hospital are subject to strict quality standards and are monitored by The Joint Commission, an independent, not-for-profit organization that accredits and certifies more than 17,000 health care organizations and programs in the United States.
 Medicare and Medicaid have distinct payment programs for Provider Based Billing, and require that we make it clear to the public which practices are part of the hospital.

 Are all patients being billed this way?

 No. The requirement for breaking out charges for each office visit was set by the Centers of Medicare and Medicaid.
-Thus, only patients with Medicare, Medicare Advantage and Tricare insurance are being billed using Provider Based Billing.
+Thus, only patients with Medicare, Medicare Advantage and Tricare insurance are billed using Provider Based Billing.
 At this time, commercial insurance companies do not require this breakout.

 What can you do if you are having difficulty paying for health care services?